ChetanXpro/askme/README.md

 The binary will be installed in your $GOPATH/bin directory or $GOBIN if set.

-Make sure to replace yourusername/askme with the actual path to your repository.

 ## Using go get (for versions before Go 1.16)